chrimerss/apple-mcp/README.md

 ### Usage

-Now, ask Claude to use the `apple-mcp` tool.
+Now, ask Claude to use the `apple-mcp-enhanced` tool.

 ```
 Can you send a message to John Doe?